vinhloi/amazon-freertos/demos/renesas/readme.txt

          import sequence: file->import->existing project into workspace -> select a root directory The project folder is placed into <root>/demos/renesas/rx65n-rsk/ccrx-e2studio6 Please specify this directory only.
- step7:  Get/Put Device Driver from Renesas Webpage and put it into your project.
-         Refer to following text.
-         <root>/demos/renesas/rx65n-rsk/ccrx-e2studio6/src/realtime_OS_pkg/get!.txt
- step8:  Configure your environment using Smart Configurator.
-         Please double click aws_demos.scfg on your Project Explorer on e2 studio.
-         You can start Smart Configurator with already configured value.
-         You can confirm following modules are installed on your Component Tab.
-(But not generated the code)
-         - r_bsp
-         - r_sci_rx
-         - r_cmt_rx
-         - r_flash_rx
-         - r_ether_rx
-         - r_byteq
-         After confirmation, please click the generate button on Smart Configurator.
-         The device drivers code you confirmed are generated into following directory, and some settings (include path, section, link the library, etc) will be applied.
-         <root>/demos/renesas/rx65n-rsk/ccrx-e2studio6/src/smc_gen/
-         ** notice **
-         No need to change your device setting from R5F565NEHxFB to R5F565NEDxFB on your Board Tab.
- step9:  Build
+ step7:  Build
- step10: Execute, confirm console log will show the Echo message from AWS.
+ step8:  Execute, confirm console log will show the Echo message from AWS.
          The log will be output from G1CUSB connector as UART/USB.
          Please set baud-rate as 115200bps, 8bit-data, no-parity, 1 stop-bit,
          and "LF" only as return code for your console.